Animals in the Library Policy

 Purpose

-The King County Library System (KCLS) recognizes that some patrons may have service animals, which are trained to assist or accommodate a person with a sensory, mental, or physical disability or to perform tasks for the benefit of an individual with a disability.
-KCLS recognizes legal rights under applicable federal and state laws regarding use of service animals.
-KCLS also considers the safety and health of all of its patrons, the public, and library staff to be of utmost priority.
+The King County Library System (KCLS) recognizes that some patrons may have service animals that are trained to assist or accommodate a person with a sensory, mental, or physical disability or to perform tasks for the benefit of a person with a disability.
+KCLS recognizes legal rights under federal and state laws regarding the use of service animals.
+KCLS also considers the safety and health of all its patrons, the public, and library staff to be of utmost priority.

 Statement of Policy

-No animals other than service animals (dogs or miniature horses) are allowed in KCLS libraries.
-Persons bringing in animals other than service animals will be asked to remove them.
+No animals other than service animals (dogs or miniature horses) are allowed in KCLS libraries unless an emergent need arises (e.g. KCLS sites acting as emergency weather shelters).
+Persons bringing animals other than service animals into the library will be asked to remove them.

 Individuals with service animals may bring those animals into all areas of the library where members of the public are normally allowed to go.
 Owners/handlers must keep service animals with them and under their full custody and control at all times.
-If a service animal cannot be leashed or harnessed, due to disability or interference with the performance of task(s), it must be otherwise clearly under the handler’s control (e.g., voice control, signals, or other effective means).
-Owners of service animals are solely responsible for the supervision and care of the service animal while on library property.
+If a service animal cannot be leashed or harnessed due to interference with the performance of a task(s), it must be otherwise clearly under the owner/handler’s control (e.g., voice control, signals, or other effective means).
+Owners of the service animals are solely responsible for the supervision and care of the service animal while on library property.

-Fear of animals, allergies, presumed outcomes, or annoyance on the part of other patrons are not permissible reasons for denying access or for refusing library service to people with a service animal(s).
+Fear of allergies, animals, presumed outcomes, or annoyance on the part of other patrons or employees are not permissible reasons for denying access or refusing service to people with service animals.

 Definitions